-A fraudster obtains the victim's personal data through e.g. data breaches, phishing, social media searches, malicious apps, online shopping malware etc.
+A fraudster obtains the victim's personal data through e.g. data breaches, phishing, social media searches, malicious apps, online shopping, malware, etc.

-The fraudster can now receive incoming calls and text messages, including access to the victim's online banking

-The victim will notice the mobile phone lost service, and eventually will discover they cannot log in to their bank account
+The fraudster can now receive incoming calls and text messages, including access to the victim's online banking phone lost service, and eventually will discover they cannot log in to their bank account mobile phone operator into porting the victim's mobile number to a SIM in his possession